ueuerejej-ops/rupon_/README.md

-suggest ideas for language design help improve parsing or LLVM generation propose new features give feedback on syntax and structure
+suggest ideas for language design help improve parsing or LLVM generation propose new features give feedback about syntax and structure

 Even small feedback is helpful this is a learning project